International Linguistics Olympiad: IOL 2025

 The 22nd IOL was held from July 20 to 27, 2025, at National Taiwan University in Taipei, Taiwan.
 Chaired by Chenhao Chiu, it received 227 contestants in 57 teams from 43 countries and territories, with Greece and Macau sending teams for the first time.
 The Problem Committee was chaired by Tung-Le Pan.

 The five problems at the individual contest concerned number systems in Dzongkha (Sino-Tibetan), possessives in Gaahmg (Eastern Sudanic), verbal forms in Kuria (Great Lakes Bantu), semantics in Kewa (Trans-New Guinea) and psycholinguistic analysis in Kaqchikel (Mayan).
 The team problem involved comparing verbal forms in Camling and Bantawa, languages from the Kiranti branch of the Sino-Tibetan languages, spoken in Nepal.

 IOL 2026

-The 23nd IOL is expected to be held in Bucharest, Romania, in late July 2026.
+The 23rd IOL was held from July 26 to August 2, 2026, at the Faculty of Law at the University of Bucharest in Bucharest, Romania.
+Chaired by Paul Helmer, it received 255 contestants from 65 teams from 46 countries and territories, with Austria sending a team for the first time.
+The Problem Committee was chaired by Dan-Mircea Mirea.

+The five problems at the individual contest concerned the phonology of Central Alaskan Yup'ik (Eskimo-Aleut), color terms in Yélî Dnye (unclassified), syntax of Iquito (Zaparoan), kinship terms in Sakurabiat (Tupian), and verb phrases in Komnzo (Yam).
+The team problem involved the translation of the story of Don Crescencio in Teotitlán del Valle Zapotec of the Oto-Manguean family, spoken in Mexico.

 IOL 2027

-The 24nd IOL is expected to be held in Bangkok, Thailand, in late July 2027.
+The 24th IOL has been selected to be held in Bangkok, Thailand, in late July 2027.